CannonContraption/blag/content/fishing.md

 # As recreation

-This is where the waters get muddier, pun very much intended.
 There's a certain amount of connection that you can form with a person by fishing with them.
 Being patient with line and hook is a sign of a patient, collected person.
 When you hook a bush or snap your line, you open yourself up to the other person and show them who you are, too.
 Because it's a calm, relaxed setting, people will tend to let their guard down as they fish, and simply soak in the meditative atmosphere.

 Even more so, fishing is a low-stress activity, something that anybody of any age can enjoy.
 A six-year-old and a 96 year old can both sit at the same shore and connect as friends or family just by sitting and letting the time pass.*